cmdwtf/Odiin/README.md

-# Power Overwhelmiing
+# Odiin

 > An attempt at emulating NFC 14443-A devices on the Nordic Semiconductors nRF52840 SoC platform.

 ## Description

-PowerOverwhelmiing is a learning project as I explore the nRF52840 platform, as well as the nRF5 SDK as a whole.
+Odiin is a learning project as I explore the nRF52840 platform, as well as the nRF5 SDK as a whole.
 It's goal is to attempt to emulate different types of common NFC-A tags, to be a bit of a swiss army knife in that sense.
 I'm starting with the NTAG21X tags, as I actually have a few of them on hand, and it's easy to verify the behavior between actual tags and the emulated one.
 I'm using the fantastic [NFC Tools](https://apps.apple.com/us/app/nfc-tools/id1252962749) from [wak dev](https://www.wakdev.com/), as it's been able to give my device all sorts of workouts -- including some packets that I'm still not quite sure what to do with!
 It also displays a good amount of raw data when it does read, so I'm able to diagnose what I'm doing right and wrong. wak dev, if you're reading this, a full communication log, bit by bit would be a fantastic addon that I'd happily buy pro (again) for!

 The order in which I'm adding features is going to be mostly random depending on what I feel like working on.
 Feel free to open an issue if you've got an idea, question or comment!